openlawteam/docs/docs/api-client/README.md

 ### toAdminUser

-Change role of a user to `Admin`, which allows user to access additional features such as deleting and restoring templates, viewing the list of all other users, changing permissions of and deleting other users, and loading a set of standard templates into an instance.
+Change role of a user to `Admin`, which allows user to access additional features such as deleting and restoring templates, viewing the list of all other users, changing permissions of and deleting other users, loading a set of standard templates into an instance, and changing the application level Ethereum network.

 ::: warning Authorization
 This resource can only be accessed by a logged in user with an `Admin` role.